BainbridgeArtisanResourceNetwork/barn-printer-logs/README.md

 # barn-printer-logs

+There are two versions of notebooks in here:
+  - original one in the notebooks/ directory loading metrics from data/ directory.
+  - latest one, using a notebook in the ./ directory loading metrics from a Google Sheet.

+## New version

+Using Google Colaboratory environment, the notebook `Evaluate_3D_Printer_Logs.ipynb` loads captured printer statistics, and generates graphs with optional downloads.
+It requires a Google account and permission to use it.
+You may not have access to the printer logs - they're in a Google Sheet I maintain in a BARN-specific account.
+But you can see the current version of the data captured in this notebook.

+## Older Version

 This is a capture and quick analysis of the statistics we capture from our collection of 3D printers.
 There's not a lot of data available - mainly print-time and filament-used.
 These are cumulative values, and have (so far) recorded them intermittently.

 This is also intended to be educational and demonstrative to other org members, to learn how to: